-(29) Bonding.
-A third party collection agency shall maintain a bond for the protection of client funds in the amount of at least ten thousand U.S. dollars (\$10,000) unless a state has other bonding requirements.
+(30) Bonding.
+A third party collection agency shall maintain a bond for the protection of client funds in all states where the company engages in collection activity in the amount mandated by state law.

-- 29.1 The Auditor shall obtain a copy of the third party collection agency's surety bond, if required.
-No bond shall be required if the collection agency operates exclusively in states that have statutory bonding requirements.
+- 30.1 The Auditor shall obtain a copy of the third party collection agency's surety bonds, if required.
 The Auditor shall confirm compliance with any state statutory bonding requirement.
-A failure to provide a continuum of coverage shall be considered a Deficiency. - (30) Trust Accounts.
+A failure to provide a continuum of coverage shall be considered a Deficiency. - (31) Trust Accounts.
 A third party collection agency shall maintain trust account(s) at a federally insured financial institution in which all monies received on claims shall be deposited, except that negotiable instruments received may be forwarded directly to the client if such procedure is provided for by a writing executed by the client.
 There shall be sufficient funds in the trust account at all times to pay clients the amount due them.
 Trust accounts shall be reconciled on a monthly basis.

-- 30.1 The Auditor shall select a random sample from a list of the third party collection agency's clients during the dates of the Audit Period to verify compliance with this Standard and document their findings in the report. - (31) Client Inquiries.
+- 31.1 The Auditor shall select a random sample from a list of the third party collection agency's clients during the dates of the Audit Period to verify compliance with this Standard and document their findings in the report. - (32) Client Inquiries.
 A third party collection agency shall ensure that its clients can reasonably communicate with the agency during business hours on any of their accounts being managed by the agency.
 An agency shall respond to client inquiries within five (5) business days, or such shorter period agreed to between the parties, from receipt of the inquiry.